Coronary Bypass Operation at Brigham and Women’s, Boston 2010 oil 40 x 70. A painting by Joel Babb. (Courtesy of Joel Babb)

 That painting has stayed with me and it’s not the first medical painting Babb has finished.
 I asked him to share some reflections on the art of medical painting — especially when the featured subject is so close to home.
 Here’s what he wrote:

-In 1995-6, I painted a recreation of the first successful organ transplant which was done by Dr. Joe Murray at Brigham and Women’s Hospital in 1954.
+In 1995-6, I painted a recreation of the first successful organ transplant which was done by Dr. Joe Murray at Peter Bent Brigham Hospital (now known as Brigham and Women’s Hospital) in 1954.
 I love to paint landscapes but when I was asked me to do a painting of a famous surgical procedure I was immediately interested.

 As part of the process of doing that painting Dr. Joe Murray, who received the Nobel Prize for the transplant surgery, took me around the operating rooms of the Brigham so I could observe and photograph operations while understanding the organization of the operating room.
 For this specific painting, I was working with the advice and cooperation of three doctors to recreate an event which happened 40 years before.

 The operating room no longer existed, and there were only two black and white photographs taken from an observation gallery above on that day.
 So the doctors had to remember the configuration of the room, the people present, and I had to draw that room from a different perspective, and pose models in surgical gowns under both artificial and natural light.
 This required a whole series of drawings over several months to come to a final composition.
 This painting was conceived as complementing the Countway’s painting of the first use of anesthesia (ether) in surgery by Hinckley.

 First Successful Organ Transplantation in Man 1996 oil 70 x 88.
 A painting by Joel Babb (Courtesy of Joel Babb)